-My “gardening by month” tips for May are based on hardiness zone 8b, and my average last frost date is April 18th.
-If you live in a different hardiness zone, make sure to confirm the frost dates in your area, and plan accordingly.
+My “gardening by month” tips and to-dos for May are based on hardiness zone 8b so be sure to confirm the frost dates in your area, and plan your gardening chores accordingly.

 Garden Planting in the Month of May

-Once your seedlings are hardened off, you can transplant them into the garden beds.
+Once the seedlings and overwintered plants are hardened off you can transplant them into the garden beds.

-If at all possible, transplanting should be done when it’s a calm and cloudy day.
+If at all possible, transplanting your young plants should be done when it’s a calm and cloudy day.
 Strong sun and wind are hard on transplants and can cause a lot of stress on the plant.

 You can move hardened-off tomato plants outside once the nighttime temperatures hit 50°F.

 Add a pop of color this month to your flower beds, containers, and window boxes with hardy annuals like petunias, geraniums, lobelia, impatiens, bacopa, and begonias.

 Monthly Garden Maintenance